-Looking at the different target groups, the strategy for dissemination and exploitation is shown in Table 5.
-The table also shows the main activity concerned, and which indicators can be used to measure progress during the life of the project.
-The indicators will be quantified in a later paragraph of this document.
+The strategy for dissemination and exploitation of results to different target groups is shown in Table 5 below.
+The table also shows the main activity concerned and which indicators can be used to measure progress during the progress of the project.
+The indicators are quantified below in this document.

-It appears that measuring the reach and numbers of specific civil society target groups (like angling associations and water sport organizations) was difficult, because many of the people involved act on social media on a personal level, rather than as a member of a civil society organisation.
-We believe that measuring the reach of social media and the number of citizens involved is sufficient for understanding whether we are on the right track.
+It appeared that measuring the reach and numbers of specific civil society target groups (like angling associations and water sport organizations) was difficult, because many of the people involved act on social media on a personal level, rather than as a member of a civil society organisation.
+We believe that measuring the reach of social media and the number of citizens involved is sufficient for knowing whether we are on the right track.
 Therefore, we will not measure the reach of specific target groups specifically.

 Table 5.
-Strategy per target group for dissemination and exploitation.
+Strategy for dissemination and exploitation to different target groups.

-AUDIENCE Main dissemination Main exploitation Main activity Main indicators strategy strategy concerned General Audience - Make people aware that barriers are an important issue, on local and European level, via the Citizen Science programme. - Make information on barriers that easily accessible that people are triggered to look for this information within their own region. - Citizen Science Programme - Reach Social Media - Number of citizens involved Dam Owners - Make them aware of the issue and project results via media - Stress in communication that solutions are possible and not necessarily expensive - Media exposure - Number of media articles Water authorities & River Basin Authorities - Share changemakers the results of the Citizen Science programme, together with products like the Decision Support tools - Involve changemakers with the gathering of the data for the Atlas and involve them for the launch of the Citizen Science programme where possible. - National Workshops - Number of attendees of all workshops Municipalities - Same as above (for water authorities) - Involve changemakers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme too difficult/expensive to measure separately Angling associations - Ask European Angling Association and regional organizations to disseminate project results - Involve changemakers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme too difficult/expensive to measure separately
+AUDIENCE Main dissemination strategy Main exploitation strategy Main activity concerned Main indicators General Audience - Make people aware that barriers are an important issue, on local and European level, via the Citizen Science programme. - Make information on barriers that easily accessible that people are triggered to look for this information within their own region. - Citizen Science Programme - Reach Social Media - Number of citizens involved Dam Owners - Make them aware of the issue and project results via media - Stress in communication that solutions are possible and not necessarily expensive - Media exposure - Number of media articles Water authorities & River Basin Authorities - Share change makers the results of the Citizen Science programme, together with products like the Decision Support tools - Involve change makers with the gathering of the data for the Atlas and involve them for the launch of the Citizen Science programme where possible. - National Workshops - Number of attendees of all workshops Municipalities - Same as above (for water authorities) - Involve change makers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme too difficult/expensive to measure separately Angling associations - Ask European Angling Association and regional organizations to disseminate project results - Involve change makers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme - too difficult/expensive to measure separately Water Sport organisations - Ask regional organizations to disseminate project results - Involve change makers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme - too difficult/expensive to measure separately Educational institutions - Ask change makers within educational institutions to disseminate project results - Involve change makers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme - too difficult/expensive to measure separately